daedadev/Shop-CMS/README.md

 ## Project Setup

 This application uses Javascript so you'll need node.js to run this application and download its dependencies.
 If you don't have node installed you can get that [here](https://nodejs.org/en/).
+You'll also need `git` installed on your computer as well which you can download [here](https://git-scm.com/downloads).

+You'll want to run `git clone <My project's github URL>` in your git bash wherever you want to add my project.

-Once you have my project on your own machine you'll want to run
+Once you have my project on your own machine you'll want open it and in a new terminal run

 `npm install && cd client && npm install && cd ..`